Accidental car damage

 Unfortunately, lots of drivers do ignore speed limit signs when rushing to their destination – putting themselves and others in danger.
 And the faster you drive, the shorter reaction time you have to prevent an accident.

-After decades of awareness campaigns, driving too fast for either the road or the driving conditions is still one of the the most common contributory factors in collisions.
-The Royal Society for the Prevention of Accidents (ROSPA) states that speeding killed almost 400 people in the UK in 2015.
+Driving too fast, either for the road or the driving conditions, is still one of the the most common contributory factors in collisions.
+The Royal Society for the Prevention of Accidents (ROSPA) states that exceeding the speed limit killed 303 people in the UK in 2022.
 Wherever you're heading, it's always safer to stay within the speed limits.

 2. Don't get distracted by your phone or food